openai-translator/bob-plugin-openai-translator/docs/README_EN.md

 6. Install [PopClip](https://bobtranslate.com/guide/integration/popclip.html) for highlighted text mouse proximity floating icon:
   ![PopClip](https://user-images.githubusercontent.com/1206493/219933584-d0c2b6cf-8fa0-40a6-858f-8f4bf05f38ef.gif)

+## Contributing

+If you want to contribute to Renovate or get a local copy running, please read the instructions in [contributing guidelines](.github/contributing.md).
+To get started look at the list of [good first issues](https://github.com/openai-translator/bob-plugin-openai-translator/contribute).

 ## Thanks

 I'm just a small Bob plugin, and the powerful part is Bob itself.
 I pay tribute to its developer [ripperhe](https://github.com/ripperhe)!